oatmeal3ds/catworks/README.md

 1. to open the ad window, broadcast "show ad"
 2. to end the ad, set "end ad" to 1

-bonus: theres a list in this repository that has all ad links
+bonus: theres a list in this repository that has all ad links so you can just make a pull request having the link to the website of your ad! (sorry but showing html is broken for the iframe extension so you have to make a website for it)